 V3 Device: The V3 update took place in 2020 and had the exact same connector standard as the V2 model, but featured an internal demux circuit to support combined temperature and speed signals in the Z910 motor plug.
 This demux circuit is backwards compatible and fully supports motors that use the white wire as just a speed sensor or just a temperature sensor too.

 V4 Devices: Finally in late 2021 we released the V4 Baserunners with a substantial overhaul.
 The V4 units continue with the 8 pin CA-WP plug but also have a 9 pin Main signal plug to provide optional support for conventional ebike displays.
 The independent 3 pin JST throttle plug has been removed, and replaced instead with a 6 pin HiGo connector that can be used for direct hookup of a throttle, a PAS sensor, or a Torque sensor, even without a CA3 device in the system.
+Due to electronic part shortages, a mosfet substiution was required in the L10 devices made them vulnerable to mosfet failures with 48V and 52V battery packs as a result of voltage spikes caused by electrical ringing.
+The V4 Baserunner_L10's are currently only recommended for systems running 36V and lower.

 Stand Alone Model